Dyslexia Advocate Fellowship Program

 The program details are as follows:

-• Training: A comprehensive six-weekend module designed to equip fellows with vital advocacy skills.
+• Training: A comprehensive two-months module designed to equip fellows with vital advocacy skills.

 Our belief in diversity drives us.
 Advocates from various backgrounds, especially professionals from sectors such as: